DevCrew-io/expandable-richtext/example/README.md

 ![Multiple Custom Tag](https://user-images.githubusercontent.com/85495993/226594498-a4b976f2-cdad-499c-b351-e1607a9e8ed6.png)

-Display text and apply custom style all togather on the occurances of all mention above:
+Display text and apply custom style all togather on the occurrences of all mention above:

 ```dart
 Widget build(BuildContext context) {